hytechclub/cs-102/FinalProject/FinalProject.md

     - Should take and respond to user input
     - Should behave differently based on the user input
 1. Example of classes (at least 3)
+    - `MainWindow` does NOT count as one of the 3 classes
-    - Use either inheritance
+    - Use inheritance
-    - Use either collection or instance of the base class/interface type to interact with the child types as if they are the base class/interface (Polymorphism).
+    - Use either collection or instance of the base class type to interact with the child types as if they are the base class (Polymorphism).
 Example:
         ```cs
         List<Animal> ClaytonsListOfPets = new List<Animal>();